calband/calband-tutorial/README.md

 ## Git set up

+If you haven't used git before, read [this](https://fa22.datastructur.es/materials/guides/git/) for an overview of how it works.
+Don't worry if you don't understand everything yet, you'll get plenty of practice on Comp Comm!

 We strongly recommend that you set up a SSH key that's paired up with Github.
 Follow this [tutorial](https://help.github.com/articles/connecting-to-github-with-ssh/).

 Open up your terminal and `cd` into a folder that you want to clone this tutorial folder in.